 - Parents' past and present employment/sources of income;

 - The nature of the neighbourhood and resources available in the community to support the child and parents;

 - Any available information about the parents' previous experiences of looking after children.
 Where a parent has other children subject to care/adoption orders, earlier case records should be explored to ascertain the circumstances which led to social work involvement and any indication that the capacity of the parent to bring up children has changed.

-The recommendations of the Looked After Review (and Child Protection Review Conference where applicable) will then be sent to the Nominated Officer (Placement with Parents), together with the Care Plan and proposed Placement Plan and a written report covering the following:
+The recommendations of the Looked After Review (and Child Protection Review Conference where applicable) will then be sent to the Nominated Officer, together with the Care Plan and proposed Placement Plan and a written report covering the following:

 - A summary of child's and family's history;

 - A summary of how and why the child came to be in care;